Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable.md

 Under **Send Events**, make sure the toggle is enabled ("Events are sent to Iterable") if you want to stream events to Iterable.
 When enabled, events are automatically forwarded to Iterable when they're ingested in Amplitude.
 Events aren't sent on a schedule or on-demand using this integration.

 1. In **Select and filter events** choose which events you want to send.
-Choose only the events you need in Iterable.
+Choose only the events you need in Iterable. _Transformed events aren't supported._

     !!!warning "Events for non-Iterable users cannot be streamed"